kandelucky/TinyAudioManager/AudioManager/Assets/MainDemo/ReadMe.txt

 .
 Sliders options

-If master slider volume = 0 - all sliders change colors and all toggles/switchers becomes OFF positions If master slider volume = 0 and You will change any Other slider value - all sliders change colors and all toggles/switchers becomes ON positions. master volume slider value become on 0.5 (min 0 = OFF, max 1)
+If master slider volume = 0 - all sliders change colors and all toggles/switchers become OFF positions

+If master slider volume = 0 and You will change any Other slider value - all sliders change colors and all toggles/switchers become ON positions. master volume slider value become on 0.5 (min 0 = OFF, max 1)

 If volume sliders value = 0 - Toggles/Switchers becomes on OFF positions

-If volume sliders value = 0 and become more than 0, Toggles/Switchers becomes on ON positions If Toggles/Switchers becomes on ON position - the volume slider value become on 0.5 (min 0 = OFF, max 1)
+If volume sliders value = 0 and become more than 0, Toggles/Switches becomes on ON positions

+If Toggles/Switchers becomes on ON position - the volume slider value become on 0.5 (min 0 = OFF, max 1)

 .
 Scene starts with Music/Ambient (new Music/Ambient if next scene) or not